Planning Investment Accounts for Retirement (IRAs, 401K, 403(b))

-The contribution limits for 2011 and 2012 are $5,000 for individuals under 50 and $6,000 for those 50 and over OR 100% of earned income, whichever is less.
+The contribution limits for 2015 are $5,500 for individuals under 50 and $6,500 for those 50 and over OR 100% of earned income, whichever is less.
 Contributions are not tax-deductible and eligibility requirements include income eligibility based on adjusted gross income.
 There are no Required Minimum Distributions for the Roth IRA.

 The Simplified Employee Pension Individual Retirement Arrangement (SEP IRA) is designed for self-employed individuals and small business owners.
 The SEP IRA rules and contributions limits are liberal, flexible, and provide a cost effective means for the self-employed business owner to save for retirement, cut taxes, and reward employees.
 Like other IRAs the SEP IRA offers tax deferred compounding.

 Investment accounts planning is an important foundation for retirement investing.
 Use these accounts to minimize taxes over your lifetime with deductible contributions, and deferring or growing earnings tax-free.
 These benefits can be just as important as the investment choices you place into these investment accounts.
 Take the time to learn which of these retirement investment accounts will give you the greatest benefits; then use them to build your retirement savings.

 ETF Starter Portfolios - Arbor ETF Conservative Portfolio & Arbor ETF Aggressive Portfolio